oracleot/oracleot/README.md

   },
   pronouns: ["he", "him"],
   askMeAbout: ["Startups", "Lhasa Apso", "PES & FIFA Soccer games"],
-  challenge: "Re-learning web development in a structure environment",
   funFacts: [
     "I have 6+ years of remote work experience with devs from all over the world", "I have an obsession for clean codes",